Lixiom/JE-Game/README.md

 # JE-Game
-# We are coding a game for fun... !!
+# We are College Francois de Laval's students and coding a video game for fun ! :)
-# Im just testing somethings to see if i can edit this text.